smokaleksander/make-up-salon-webapp/README.md

 Project for my individual programming project course.

-Written in Django , frontend temlate taken from web olny modified by me.
+Written in Django , frontend temlate taken from web,modified by me.

+funcionality:
 1. Simple information page about the salon(adress ,contact types of services.
 2. register and login.
 3. available free dates and hours view.